ryan-mcclue/musings/projects/wc-experiment.md

 optimisation requires specialised knowledge of platform and is time consuming performance-aware programming works towards optimisation, just not all the way

+IMPORTANT: theoretical increases like 4x with 4 cores etc. only seen if inside cache

 1. reduce number of instructions
 2. increase speed of instructions (same instructions can be faster)